RonaldoBantayan27/Mauban3/README.md

 The distributions of categorical columns are verified:
 `categorical_cols = df.select_dtypes(include=['object']).columns.tolist()`
 `for i in categorical_cols:`
  `   value_count_column = df[i].value_counts(normalize=True)`
-    print(f'The value count for column {value_count_column} \n') Box plots of numerical features are analyzed prior to removal of outliers to visualize the presence of outliers.
+ `   print(f'The value count for column {value_count_column} \n')`
+Box plots of numerical features are analyzed prior to removal of outliers to visualize the presence of outliers.
-Outliers are removed from numeric features using the interquartile range (IQR) rule: for col in numeric_list:
+Outliers are removed from numeric features using the interquartile range (IQR) rule:
+`for col in numeric_list:`
-    Q1 = df[col].quantile(0.25)
+`    Q1 = df[col].quantile(0.25)`
-    Q3 = df[col].quantile(0.75)
+`    Q3 = df[col].quantile(0.75)`
-    IQR = Q3 - Q1
+`    IQR = Q3 - Q1`
-    lower_bound = Q1 - 1.5*IQR
+`    lower_bound = Q1 - 1.5*IQR`
-    upper_bound = Q3 + 1.5*IQR
+`    upper_bound = Q3 + 1.5*IQR`
-    df = df[(df[col] >= lower_bound) & (df[col] <= upper_bound)]
+`    df = df[(df[col] >= lower_bound) & (df[col] <= upper_bound)]`
 Box plots of numerical features are re-analyzed after the removal of outliers.
 The remaining outliers are allowed to stay to conserve data.
 For the box plots, particular attention is given to when the ‘churn’ median line is lower than the ‘no churn’ median line, churn is more likely here.
 Overlapping ‘churn’ and ‘no churn’ boxes indicate that the feature might not be a good predictor.
 Separation of the churn and no churn boxes is a strong signal for good predictors.
 Stacked bars of categorical features (in percentages) are plotted.
 The color ratios of the stacked bars highlight features which have slightly more churn.
 Histograms are plotted to visualize the distribution of numerical features to help uncover trends and patterns.
 Heat maps of numeric features are displayed to highlight significant positive and negative correlations especially with ‘churn’.
 A pair plot analysis of the top six (6) numeric features is made to verify the distribution of churn in these numeric features.
 The features and target variable are defined:
-X = df.drop(['churn'], axis=1)
+`X = df.drop(['churn'], axis=1)`
-y = df['churn']
+`y = df['churn']`
 and then split into training and test sets:
-X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.20, random_state=42, stratify=y)
+`X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.20, random_state=42, stratify=y)`
 Scaling is not used in DecisionTreeClassifier while  LogisticRegression, KNeighborsClassifier and SVC (Support Vector Classifier) use scaling.
 StandardScaler is used.
 KNeighborsClassifier and SVC (Support Vector Classifier)are especially sensitive to the scale of input features.
 Categorial features are encoded using OneHotEncoder and OrdinalEncoder.

-5. Modeling
+**5. Modeling**

 The following supervised machine learning algorithms are used to build predictive models:
-LogisticRegression, DecisionTreeClassifier, KNeighborsClassifier, and SVC (Support Vector Classifier) The class imbalance is verified: val_count_churn = df['churn'].value_counts(normalize=True) print(val_count_churn) churn
+`LogisticRegression, DecisionTreeClassifier, KNeighborsClassifier,` and `SVC (Support Vector Classifier)`
+The class imbalance is verified:
-0    0.906262
-1    0.093738
+`val_count_churn = df['churn'].value_counts(normalize=True)`
+`print(val_count_churn)`
+`churn`
+`0    0.906262`
+`1    0.093738`
-Name: proportion, dtype: float64
+`Name: proportion, dtype: float64`
 In order to address the class imbalance, SMOTE-NC (Synthetic Minority Oversampling Technique for Nominal and Continuous features)is used by KNeighborsClassifier while the other models use the parameter class_weight='balanced'.
 Transformers like make_column_transformer and ColumnTransformer are used to prepare the data for encoding and scaling, as required, and fed to a Pipeline.
 A baseline model is built to benchmark the models to be designed.
 Simple models of the various algorithms are initially created to further benchmark the modeling effort.